bit-js/rautor/README.md

   // If there's one arg or this route does not have parameters then pass in the request
   // Else pass in the request with params builder.push(
-    `return ${injectValue(item)}(${argsCount === 0 ? "" : argsCount === 1 || !hasParam ? "r" : "r,a"})`,
+    // Add a statement that returns the result of the function call `return ${injectValue(item)}(${argsCount === 0 ? "" : argsCount === 1 || !hasParam ? "r" : "r,a"})`,
   );
 };